What is an Activator?

 The chiropractor often uses the Activator on the request of the patient, especially newer or nervous patients.
 It produces a gentler feeling that these types of patients favor.
 The Activator Method Chiropractic Technique (AMCT) is performed by doing muscle tests on a patient and determining the lengths of the patient’s legs.
 This is done in order to see where the vertebral problem might be located.
 Some studies have even suggested that the technique “may be as effective as manual adjustment in treatment of back pain”.
 This means that patients who choose or need the Activator for adjustment are not losing the effectiveness in their treatment.1

 Who Needs the Activator?

-Typically, the device might be used on small children or the elderly, people for whom a traditional manipulation might have too much force.
-The patient lies on their belly, and the tension knob is adjusted on the tool.
-The device is applied to the appropriate regions needing adjustment, and the chiropractor squeezes the device to engage the instrument.2
+Typically, the device might be used to adjust babies, small children, the elderly, the previously mentioned nervous patients, and other people for whom a traditional manipulation might have too much force.
+Patients who are not strictly advised to follow the Activator method may choose to switch to the traditional style of manipulation as they wish.
+When it comes time for the adjustment, the patient lies on their belly, and the chiropractor adjusts the tension knob on the tool.
+The device is applied to the appropriate regions of the body which are in need of adjustment.
+And the chiropractor squeezes the device to engage the instrument.2

 Activator vs. Traditional Adjustment